Unsupervised Meta-Learning for Reinforcement Learning: Introduction

 \section{Introduction}

 Reusing past experience for faster learning of new tasks is a key challenge for machine learning.
-Meta-learning methods propose to achieve this by using past experience to explicitly optimize for rapid adaptation~\citep{mishra2017simple, snell2017prototypical, schmidhuber1987evolutionary,finn2017model,duan2016rl, gupta2018meta, wang2016learning, al2017continuous}.
-In the context of reinforcement learning, meta-reinforcement learning algorithms can learn to solve new reinforcement learning tasks more quickly through experience on past tasks~\cite{duan2016rl, gupta2018meta}.
-Typical meta-reinforcement learning algorithms assume the ability to sample from a pre-specified task distribution, and these algorithms learn to solve new tasks \emph{drawn from this distribution} very quickly.
-However, specifying a task distribution is tedious and requires a significant amount of supervision~\cite{oneshotimitation, duan2016rl} that may be difficult to provide for large real-world problem settings.
-The performance of meta-learning algorithms critically depends on the meta-training task distribution, and meta-learning algorithms generalize best to new tasks which are drawn from the same distribution as the meta-training tasks~\cite{finn2017meta}.
-In effect, meta-reinforcement learning offloads some of the design burden from algorithm design to designing a sufficiently broad and relevant distribution of meta-training tasks.
-While this greatly helps in acquiring representations for fast adaptation to the specified task distribution, a natural question is whether we can do away with the need for manually designing a large family of tasks, and develop meta-reinforcement learning algorithms that learn only from unsupervised environment interaction.
-In this paper, we take an initial step toward the formalization and design of such methods.
+Meta-learning methods achieve this by using past experience to explicitly optimize for rapid adaptation~\citep{mishra2017simple, snell2017prototypical, schmidhuber1987evolutionary,finn2017model, gupta2018meta, wang2016learning, al2017continuous}.
+In the context of reinforcement learning (RL), meta-reinforcement learning (meta-RL) algorithms can learn to solve new RL tasks more quickly through experience on past tasks~\citep{duan2016rl, gupta2018meta, finn2017model}.
+Typical meta-RL algorithms assume the ability to sample from a pre-specified task distribution, and these algorithms learn to solve new tasks \emph{drawn from this distribution} very quickly.
+However, specifying a task distribution is tedious and requires a significant amount of supervision~\citep{oneshotimitation, duan2016rl} that may be difficult to provide for large, real-world problem settings.
+The performance of meta-learning algorithms critically depends on the meta-training task distribution, and meta-learning algorithms generalize best to new tasks which are drawn from the same distribution as the meta-training tasks~\citep{finn2017meta}.
+In effect, meta-RL offloads the design burden from algorithm design to task design.
+While meta-RL acquires representations for fast adaptation to the specified task distribution, specifying this task distribution is often tedious and challenging.
+Can we automate the process of task design, thereby doing away with human supervision entirely?

-Our goal is to automate the meta-training process by removing the need for hand-designed meta-training tasks.
-To that end, we introduce unsupervised meta-reinforcement learning: meta-learning from a task distribution that is acquired automatically, rather than requiring manual design of the meta-training tasks.
-Developing effective unsupervised meta-reinforcement learning algorithms is challenging, since it requires solving two difficult problems together: meta-reinforcement learning with broad task distributions, and unsupervised exploration for proposing a wide variety of tasks for meta-learning.
-Since the assumptions of our method differ fundamentally from prior meta-reinforcement learning methods (we do not assume access to hand-specified meta-training tasks), the best points of comparison for our approach are learning the meta-test tasks entirely from scratch with conventional reinforcement learning algorithms.
-Our method can also be thought of as a data-driven initialization procedure for deep neural network policies, in a similar vein to data-driven initialization procedures explored in supervised learning~\citep{krahenbuhl2015data}.